eernstg/invariant_collection/README.md

 ```

 It is possible to perform a from-scratch check by means of
 `isInvariant`.
-Another way to establish a safe initial state is to use an
+Another way to establish a safe initial state is to use any
+`IList` constructor that creates a new list, e.g.,
-`IList` constructor, e.g., `IList<num>.filled(10, 0.1)`.
+`IList<num>.filled(10, 0.1)`.

-Note that the `IList` constructor will throw if assertions are enabled,
+Note that the `IList` constructor `IList(_)` will throw if assertions
+are enabled and the actual argument has a covariant type, because it
-because it asserts that the given list `isInvariant`.
+asserts that the given list `isInvariant`.

 Now let's assume that we have established the desired invariance property
 initially.
 Subsequent steps may then be statically known to preserve the